Sowmya020/Food-Delivery-App/README.md

 # 🍽️ Food Delivery App

-A full-stack food delivery application built during your tech journey.
-Users can explore nearby restaurants, view menus, place orders, and track delivery—all in a seamless experience.
+A full-stack food delivery application built during my tech journey.
+Users can view menus, place orders, and track delivery—all in a seamless experience.

 ---